Blood Bowl Tournament Regulations

 Opponent Scoring: After every game, players will be asked to look over the teams as presented by the players.
 A secret ballot will be used to determine the Best Painted trophy.
 Naturally we ask that coaches vote honestly, and not just select their friends’ teams.
 We really want the most impressive team to win, and to encourage coaches to bring their best.
 If you did not paint your own team, we ask that you do not present your team for judging, unless the person who painted your team is also at the event.
 In that case, feel free to present the team under the name of the coach who painted it.

 The reward for all your hard work, the creme de la creme, the icing on the cake... will be announced shortly.
-Keep checking back for more updates on what prizes will be up for grabs!
+Keep checking back for more updates on the Facebook Event Page for what prizes will be up for grabs!